SSoelvsten/adiar/docs/tutorial/functional.md

 Predicates
 ==================================

-An `adiar::predicate<T>` is a function that given a value of some type `T` returns a `bool`.
+An `adiar::predicate` is a function that given a value of some type `T` returns a `bool`.
 For example, the following *lambda* is a predicate for whether a BDD variable is odd.

 ```cpp
 const adiar::predicate<int> is_odd = [](int x) -> bool